 It’s helpful to think of your baby’s day in terms of wake time and sleep time.
 From weeks 4-10 (ish), our newborns’ sleep schedule seemed to follow a pattern of 1 hour awake, 2 hours asleep.

-A sample baby schedule for a 4 week old (up to about 10 weeks old) would be:
+A sample baby schedule from about 4 to 10 weeks old would be:

 7:00 am – wake up and eat (bottle or nurse)

 2:00 pm – 4:00 pm nap

 7:00 pm – wake up and eat

 8:00 pm – “top off” a little more milk and to bed for the night.

 This is a “3 hour schedule” because you wake the baby up to eat every 3 hours during the day.
 This is the super magical secret for scheduling your baby… wake them up during the day.

 Wait a minute!?
 A schedule for a 4 week old baby!?
 Yes!!!
 We actually try to start working towards a baby routine when the baby is 2 or 3 weeks old!
 Not only has this process worked for my 4 kiddos, it’s worked for countless others who I’ve connected with over email.
 Skeptical?
 Ha I get it!
 Here are 10 reasons to start a baby schedule sooner than later.

 Let them sleep as long as they can at night.
 Don’t wake the baby overnight, unless you have specific instructions from your doctor to do so.

 The last feeding of the day is the only time baby eats right before bed.
 All the other feedings occur when they wake up.